sadangcaptain/votingfans/README.md

 # votingfans
-voting your favorit on blockchain
+voting your favorite on blockchain